egeerardyn/awesome-LaTeX/README.md

 - [MathJaX](https://www.mathjax.org) - JavaScript engine to render mathematical formulas on the web.
 The outcome looks really slick. ![foss][foss]
 - [mimeTeX](http://www.forkosh.com/mimetex.html) - mimeTeX is a rather old tool to render LaTeX formulas to PNG figures for your web site, without actually needing a LaTeX installation on your server. ![foss][foss]
 - [mathTeX](http://www.forkosh.com/mathtex.html) - mathTeX is the successor of mimeTeX: it produces nicer-looking images but it requires LaTeX to be installed on your server. ![foss][foss]
+- [KaTeX](https://khan.github.io/KaTeX/) - KaTeX is a math rendering library made by Khan Academy focusing on fast load times.
+All output is processed as plain HTML instead of fixed images. ![foss][foss]

 ## Editors